Family-friendly

 Its super adorable cupcakes are about "3-5 bites big" and are made from scratch using local ingredients.

-Choose from 12 varieties of cupcakes in store every day, along with a small range of gluten-friendly and vegan cupcakes available.
+Choose from up to 18 varieties of cupcakes in store every day, along with a small range of gluten-friendly and vegan cupcakes.

 Il Piccolo Gelato